Shirosaaki/Shirosaaki/README.md

 - 🌱 I’m currently learning **how life works**

-- 🤝 I’m looking for help with [bi](https://github.com/Shirosaaki/bi)
+- 🤝 I’m looking for help to recode an os

 - 💬 Ask me about **C, C++, Unreal Engine and python (and in godot 3)**